sleclercq/mtgox-java/README.md

 Bug reports and feature requests should be opened in the [SourceForge issue tracker](https://github.com/GrantSparks/mtgox-java/issues "SourceForge issue tracker")

+Custom software development, technical support or other services are available for this product on a time & materials basis.
+Work can be contracted through the oDesk system from [Grant Sparks profile page](https://www.odesk.com/users/~01eac85719bc3574c7 "Grant Sparks profile page on oDesk")

     The MtGox-Java API is free software: you can redistribute it and/or modify it under the terms of the Lesser GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or